Written by Evi Idoghor

 In this digital age that we live in, when everyone is quick to whip out their phone to record and post their next trending topic or where it could have been a suitable opportunity for sexual harassment, he chose to go a different route and save me from going around town without knowing I was exposed.

-Such men should be celebrated and applauded.
-Like the children who I work with, who would have quickly pointed this out without even thinking about it, that is how society should be.
-We should be confident enough to go out in life knowing that we are not alone and that if we miss something, others will be there to pick up the slack.
+We should be confident enough to go about our daily lives, knowing that we are not alone and that if we miss something, others will be there to pick up the slack.
 That is the kind of life I look forward to, that is the kind of life I believe God wants us to live.
-That was why He asked Cain “where is your brother?” and we should ask ourselves, am I my brother’s keeper?

 At this point, we should evaluate our lives to see if we really are our brother's keeper.
 If we find out that we are not, and we work towards becoming better at it, it will make the world a better place.

 What do you think of this article?
 Leave your thoughts in the comments section below.
 Also, remember to like, share, click the subscribe box at the top to subscribe, and never miss an update on Let’s Talk Nation Blog.

 Don’t stop here: click this link and explore all our devotionals segment has to offer.

 All images are courtesy of Unsplash